 When preparing for an imaging procedure, women should refrain from wearing any powders, creams, lotions, or deodorant as well as any jewelry (if possible) from the waist up.
 Some procedures may not require you to change into an examination gown, so you should wear clothing without any metal.

 Please inform our technologists if there is a chance you may be pregnant.
 There are typically no restrictions to food or drink prior to mammogram procedures at The Woman’s Imaging Group.
 Some ultrasound studies may require patients to refrain from eating or drinking for 6 to 8 hours or to drink 32 ounces of water to fill their bladder.

-Our imaging exams, mammograms, and ultrasound imaging procedures are available in both our Norcross and Marietta, GA locations.
-Full biopsy services are offered at our Marietta, GA location.
+Our imaging exams, mammograms, and ultrasound imaging procedures are available in both our Norcross, GA locations.

 The American Cancer Society recommends that women between 20 and 30 years of age receive clinical breast exams at least once every three years.
 Women who are 40 and over should receive yearly breast exams, though these recommendations may vary and may need to be performed more often depending upon your family’s history with breast cancer.